Is down's syndrome hereditary

 Facts about Down Syndrome

 Short, broad hands, with short fifth finger with hypoplasia of the middle phalanx and clinodactyly, along with single transverse palmar creases (~60% of patients) Joint hyperextensibility or hyperflexibility.
 It includes certain birth defects, learning problems, and facial features.
-Trisomy 21, the presence of a supernumerary chromosome 21, results in a collection of clinical features commonly known as Down syndrome (DS).
+Translocation Down’s syndrome can be inherited from a parent who carries the altered gene, however, it is thought most cases of translocation Ds is not inherited in this way.
 There are 23 pairs of chromosomes, for a total of 46.

 Myelodysplastic syndrome